 Training to be a Mixed Martial Artist?

 Not everyone is lucky enough to do what they love as a career.
 You hear that from actors and musicians all the time.
 Well, I’ve been lucky to incorporate what I love to do and call it work.
-I’ve been active all of my life and working in the physical world of health fitness from more than a decade.
-Over the course of my career, I have been blessed with coming in contact with both local and regional professional athletes, listened to their stories and best practices, and have experimented with many different types of training.
+I’ve been active all of my life and have been working in the physical world of health and fitness for more than a decade.
+Over the course of my career, I have been blessed to come into contact with both local and regional professional athletes, listen to their stories and best practices, and experiment with many different types of training.

 3. Increased performance